IntelliJ IDEA Pro Tips

 Field breakpoints or field watchpoints

 In addition to the action breakpoints mentioned above, you can also use Field watchpoints.
 This breakpoint will stop execution when a field associated with it is accessed.
-To create field watchpoints, just click the gutter holding Alt (Ctrl+Cmd for OS X).
+To create field watchpoints, just click the gutter holding Alt (Ctrl+Cmd for macOS).

 When you’re debugging an application, IntelliJ IDEA lets you mark particular instances of arbitrary objects with colored labels for easier identification via the Mark Object action (available in the Evaluate Expression, Variables or Watches views.)